Portugal Golden Visa Funds & US Taxes: The PFIC Trap and How to Avoid It

 Investing in Portugal Golden Visa funds as a U.S. citizen involves overlapping legal and tax regimes.
 Getting it wrong can result in:

-- Penalties for late or incorrect FBAR/Form 8938 filings
+- Penalties for late or incorrect FBAR or Form 8938 filings

-- Unexpected tax bills when you haven't received cash distributions
+- Unexpected US tax bills in years when no cash has been distributed

 Investment in professional advice upfront is typically far less than the cost of fixing mistakes later.